UberPyro/Prowl-Ideas-Pile/learn-fast/2-costacks.md

 These types violate the Curry-Howard correspondence for sumtypes: if your input is *either* `0` *or* `1`, the program can't know that it will be just `0` or just `1`!
 The program can't know, but you can.
 These operators are *panicking* -- if they fail, the program exits.

 There are two postfix operators that are particularly useful for eliminating costack branches.
 They are `!` and `!!`.

-- `!` attempts to make the compiler prove that a particular default case is impossible after a sequence of checks, because all possiblities have been checked.
-We can provide examples for this once data is introduced.
-- `!!` is the same as `trust`, and the program will panic on the error case.